SamAlber/aws-cloud-website/README.md

 - **Dynamic Content with JavaScript**:
   - Implemented **JavaScript** to handle API calls and DOM manipulation.
   - Used **Fetch API** to retrieve data asynchronously from backend services.
+  - Ensured the site is responsive and interactive across different devices.

 ### **2. Backend Implementation**

 - **Programming Language**:
-  - All backend code, including Lambda functions, was written in **Python**.
+  - All backend code, including Lambda functions, was written in **Python 3.9** for its robust support and extensive libraries.

 #### **Handling S3 Bucket Configurations**